The Evolution of Customer Engagement in Insurance Industry

 In today’s fast-paced digital world, ‘customer engagement’ has obtained a very influential spot.
 We instinctively relate customer engagement to Amazon, the pioneer in bringing a unique and hassle-free e-commerce experience for consumers.
 They have set themselves exponentially above others and the services they provide are considered as a benchmark to assess any form of customer engagement.

 Customer expectation is gradually changing, and they expect ‘Amazon’ experience in all their transactions, be it buying a car/home, planning a holiday or getting insurance.

 How was Amazon able to achieve this?

-Amazon leveraged the advancing digital technologies like social media, applied data science and machine learning to maximize customer engagement.
+Amazon leveraged the advancing digital technologies like social media, applied data science, and machine learning to maximize customer engagement.

 The changing curve of customer engagement

-Few years ago, customer engagement in insurance sector was equivalent to prompt claim settlement, but now with the changing paradigm, customer relationship has reached new heights.
+A few years ago, customer engagement in the insurance sector was equivalent to prompt claim settlement, but now with the changing paradigm, customer relationship has reached new heights.
 The thought process of both consumers and insurers has changed, leading to new innovative customer engagement methodologies.
 Personal line insurers who are far ahead in the digital world than the commercial and specialty insurers are trying to find new ways of reaching and interacting with their existing and prospective customers.

 With the aid of digital technologies like connected homes and social media, insurers are moving on from being conventional.
 They are investing time and effort to research and analyze their market position to build their brand.
-Digital customer engagement in insurance industry has also increased the touch points between insurers and customers, leading to increase in customers’ loyalty and affinity towards the brand.
+Digital customer engagement in the insurance industry has also increased the touch points between insurers and customers, leading to an increase in customers’ loyalty and affinity towards the brand.